-When everyone’s worried about a trade war, look for the stocks that benefit from superpower rivalries… that’s a rational-sounding argument, and it’s at the heart of the latest pitch from Cabot Emerging Markets Investor (currently $97/yr, with Carl Delfeld at the helm replacing the recently retired Paul Goodwin)… with ads that are baited with a “secret $1 stock.”
+When everyone’s worried about a trade war, look for the stocks that benefit from superpower rivalries… that’s a rational-sounding argument, and it’s at the heart of the latest pitch from Cabot Global Stocks Explorer, which used to be called Emerging Markets Investor (currently $197/yr, with Carl Delfeld at the helm replacing the recently retired Paul Goodwin)… with ads that are baited with a “secret $1 stock.”

 So what is it?
 As usual, we’ll sift through the clues and identify it for you, share a few thoughts, and then you can go forth, researchify to your heart’s content, and make your own choice.
 Ready?